OUR COMMITMENT TO SAFETY

 - Go indoors immediately and follow the “if indoors” instructions.

 - Wash hands and face before eating and handling food.

 - If you must go outside, cover your nose and mouth with a handkerchief or mask.
 Move quickly and limit outdoor exposure as much as you can.

 If you are in your car, at work, or away from home:

-Evacuation is a protective recommendation for your safety.
+Evacuation is a precautionary move recommended for your safety.
 Please evacuate promptly once the recommendation is made.
-If you do not live in the area being evacuated, keep off roads so the people who most need to evacuate can.
+If you do not live in an area being evacuated, keep off the roads so the people who most need to evacuate can.

 Emergency reception center information